Skip to main content

 Cause: A new GPU request is blocked when it would exceed any cap that applies to it.
 For a Compute Pool in a Project namespace, the relevant caps are:

-• Project limits (<project>.spec.gpuResources.limits.<family>) - Caps total GPU usage by all Compute Pools and App Deployments in the Project.
+• Project limits (<project>.spec.gpuResources.limits.<variant>) - Caps total GPU usage by all Compute Pools and App Deployments in the Project.
 Set by the Project owner.

-• Tenant projectLimits (<tenant>.spec.gpuResources.projectLimits.<project>.<family>) - Tenant-admin-imposed ceiling on what this specific Project may consume, applied in addition to the Project's own limits.
+• Tenant projectLimits (<tenant>.spec.gpuResources.projectLimits.<project>.<variant>) - Tenant-admin-imposed ceiling on what this specific Project may consume, applied in addition to the Project's own limits.
 When both this and the Project's own limits are set, the lower of the two is the Project's effective per-Project cap.

 • Tenant limits minus tenantReservations - The Tenant's aggregate limits minus any tenantReservations is the combined budget shared across every Project.
 Enforced at aggregate scope, separate from the per-Project caps above.